 Note that for co-authored papers, only the first author is eligible for a grant unless he or she is unable to attend the conference.

 The travel grant programme seeks to promote diverse participation at IAMCR conferences.
 In addition to the individual criteria for eligibility, the selection process will promote diversity amongst the travel grant awardees in terms of gender, region and country of residence, and will support participation of people with varying levels of prior involvement and activity in IAMCR.

 Scholars who have received more than one IAMCR conference grant in the past are not eligible.

-Complete the application form on the IAMCR website.
-Important: You cannot apply until you receive confirmation from the head of your section or working group that your paper has been accepted for presentation.
-The Section and Working Group heads' decisions are due by 28 March 2019.
+You cannot apply until you receive confirmation from the head of your section or working group that your paper has been accepted for presentation.
+The Section and Working Group heads' decisions are due by 27 March 2020.

 Winners will be notified within two weeks of the deadline and will have another two weeks to confirm their acceptance, after which unconfirmed grants will be reassigned to other applicants.

 Requirements after acceptance

 There are two conditions for release of grant funds: